Most Investors Run Blind

 Set up counters for: Dials, Correct Numbers, Conversations, and Appointments.
 Each caller gets their own set.

-Transfer at End of Day
+Transfer at End of Day (Daily, Never Weekly)

 Tally Counter Chrome extension with custom counters for dial tracking.